Browse the knowledge base

 Line items wrong but totals right AI saw totals clearly but struggled with table layout Edit line items individually, or accept totals + leave items blank

-Totals wrong but vendor right OCR misread the totals (often a faded "0" or "8") Edit totals; AI's confidence on totals is usually high so this is rare
+Totals wrong but vendor right Misread digits (often a faded "0" or "8") — inconsistent totals get flagged for review automatically Edit totals

 The fix path depends on which of these you're hitting.
 Most are one-click corrections; whole-document issues are re-scan or re-upload.